ParjadM/ParjadM/README.md

 ## Daily jokes
-* Why did the JavaScript developer wear glasses?
-Because he didn’t C#
+* Why did the junior developer break up with the database?
+* Because there were too many foreign keys involved!

 ---